jamesmcardle98/3D-rolling-ball-mathematics-quiz/README.md

 # 3D-rolling-ball-mathematics-quiz
-**Introduction**
+**Introduction**<br>
 <br>Welcome to the "Rolling Mathematics Quiz" GitHub repository, the official home of a 3D mobile game developed for "COMP30540: Game Development Assignment 2."
 This game is designed to make learning mathematics engaging and fun while offering an immersive gaming experience.
+I chose to build this application for iOS to further my mobile development experience.
 <br>
-**Game Overview**
+**Game Overview**<br>
 <br>"Rolling Mathematics Quiz" takes place in a 3D gaming environment where the player controls a 3D sphere character.
 The primary objective is to answer multiple-choice mathematics questions and achieve the highest score possible in each quiz.
 <br>
-**Key Features**
+**Key Features**<br>
 <br>**3D Objects:** The game environment includes a variety of 3D objects, including the game world, ball, answer options (A, B, and C), text, button, invisible walls, and a camera.
 <br>
 **Camera Perspective:** A third-person camera perspective offers an immersive view of the game environment, following the ball's movement.